-You can even prune a plant’s roots to slow its growth.
+When you run into this, trim the foliage as you deem appropriate, or you can prune a plant’s roots to slow its growth.

 Nobody likes dirty glass, and neither do your plants.

-Give the inside of the glass a clean with a lint-free cloth (or you’ll have fibres everywhere) and some warm purified water.
+Give the inside of the glass a clean with a lint-free cloth and some warm purified water to remove any buildup.